-A Program Assistant is any individual who assists Faculty Directors with the administrative, financial, or academic tasks of running a program.
+A Program Assistant is any individual who volunteers their time to assist Faculty Directors with the administrative, financial, or academic tasks of running a Learning Abroad program.
 This includes, but is not limited to:

 - Paid staff members